-Testing Secured Android & iOS Apps on Browserstack, Mobile DevSecOps Best Practices
+How to Test Secured Android Apps on Browserstack, Mobile DevSecOps Best Practices

-Learn how to test Runtime Application Self Protecting (RASP) Protected and obfuscated Android & iOS Apps using Perfecto’s mobile testing suite.
+Learn how to test Appdome-secured Android Apps by using Browserstack’s mobile testing suite.
 Appdome is 100% compatible with all leading mobile application test automation solutions used by DevSecOps teams.
 Automated testing of secured Android and iOS app helps developers and others rapidly deploy comprehensive mobile app security and fraud prevention with DevSecOps speed and agility.

-This knowledge base article covers the steps needed to test Appdome secured Android & iOS mobile apps using BrowserStack mobile test automation suite.
+This knowledge base article covers the steps needed to test Appdome-secured Android mobile apps by using BrowserStack mobile test automation suite.

 Appdome works with all leading mobile automation testing solutions to help customers achieve comprehensive mobile app security at DevSecOps speed and agility, all within the app’s existing application lifecycle.

-- Log in to your BrowswerStack account, or Create an account if you don’t already have one.
+- Log in to your BrowswerStack account.
+Alternatively, if you do not yet have an account, Create an account.

 - Click the Let’s Go button in BrowserStack’s account page.

 The website now displays a page with a list of iOS and Android devices you can test the app with.